nelstrom/branflakes/scripts/draft-02.md

 When you ship a flaky test into production, you don't know it, but you have a ticking time bomb, it's gonna blow up at some point.

 It's probably going to do it at the worst possible timing.

+## Strategy: skip the flaky test for now, create a ticket to come back and fix it later

 Now, if you find yourself in that position,, fixing flaky tests can be hard.